skip to main content

 You can refill your service using a credit card, debit card, prepaid card, or cash at Xfinity Prepaid Internet’s website and your local Xfinity store.

-With maximum download and upload speeds of 50 Mbps and 10 Mbps, Xfinity Prepaid Internet doesn’t offer blazing fast internet performance.
-But the internet service will be enough for one person or small households that only browse the web or occasionally watch videos.
+With maximum download and upload speeds of 200 Mbps and 10 Mbps, Xfinity’s prepaid internet plans don’t offer blazing-fast internet performance.
+But the service will be enough for most households that simply browse the web or occasionally watch videos.
+(It’s also much better than Xfinity’s old prepaid plans, which topped out at a whopping 50 Mbps.)

-At $45 per month for 50 Mbps download speeds, Xfinity Prepaid Internet can potentially be a deal if cost and no-contract flexibility is more important to you than internet speed.
+So, yes, that means 200 Mbps isn’t quite fast enough to support a full household that needs to game, stream 4K video, or take Zoom calls.
+But at $30–$45 per month for 100–200 Mbps download speeds, Xfinity’s NOW internet plans can potentially be a deal if cost and no-contract flexibility are more important to you than internet speed.

 *For the first 12 months with a 1-year agreement.
 Prices reflect Xfinity West region; pricing varies by region.